What Hundreds of Ski Days in the Arc’teryx Sentinel Jacket and Pants Revealed

 Home > Gear Reviews > Snow Gear

-The Arc’teryx Sentinel is one of the most weatherproof, durable, stylish ski jackets we’ve ever used.
-We think it’s fairly versatile too, and can be used for all resort applications, sidecountry, and even a little backcountry.
-Its impeccable balance of fit, features, weight, weatherproofing, comfort, and breathability make it an excellent choice for skiers and riders who get out often, no matter the conditions, and want to look good while they’re at it, too.
+The Arc'teryx Sentinel jacket and ski pants are an impeccable balance of fit, features, weight, weatherproofing, comfort, and breathability make it an excellent choice for skiers and riders who get out often, no matter the conditions, and want to look good while they’re at it, too.

-After several seasons of skiing, literally hundreds of days of skiing, and two different testers, we can confidently say that the Sentinel remains our favorite all-around hardshell for skiers and snowboarders, and you'll see that reflected in the Best Women's Ski Jackets guide where it takes our top award for best ski jacket.
-It’s been a fortress in ripping wind and on very wet storm days.
-We’ve had multiple testers ski in the Arc'teryx Sentinel ski jacket from Alaska to Colorado to Oregon to Utah and not one has been let down.
+You'll see that reflected in the Best Women's Ski Jackets guide where it takes our top award for best ski jacket as well as winning the top award in our best ski pants for women.
+The Sentinel kit has been a fortress in ripping wind and on very wet storm days.
+Over 4 seasons and multiple testers skiing from Alaska to Colorado to Oregon to Utah, the Arc'teryx Sentinel has never let us down.

 Arc’teryx Sentinel Ski Jacket

 We write mission-driven gear reviews.
-To find the best gear, we combine expert reviews, everyday user opinions, and rigorous independent trail testing—never native ads or sponsored posts.
+To find the best gear, we combine expert reviews, everyday user opinions, and rigorous independent trail testingnever native ads or sponsored posts.
 We are 100% reader-supported and may make a small commission from some qualifying affiliate links.
 Learn more.

 Insulation material: None